plone/documentation/docs/contributing/core/package-dependencies.md

 -   package level (`setup.py`/`setup.cfg`/`pyproject.toml`)
 -   Python level (imports)
--   ZCML level (includes)
+-   {term}`ZCML` level (includes)
 -   testing (need for layers, such as functional testing)

 Circular dependencies at the package level have now been resolved.
 Nevertheless there is indirection on all other levels.
 Since Plone consists of a lot of packages, it is complex to untangle those.

 ## Mental model

 ### Borders

-As a rough base mental model for how Plone is organized in Plone 6.1, there are two packages as dividing lines:
+As a rough base mental model for how Plone is organized in Plone 6.1, there are two packages that serve as dividing lines.

 1.  `Products.CMFPlone` and all below defines the Plone core.
     Everything in here depends on the `plone.base`.
 2.  `plone.base` as the border to the Application Server and Content Management Framework and its dependencies

 ```{mermaid}